 While problem gambling does not involve ingesting a substance, it is nevertheless considered an addiction because its impact on the brain is similar to that of drugs or alcohol.
 It alters a person’s mood so that he or she continues to gamble to re-create that mood.
 Like a drug, the act of gambling releases dopamine in the brain.
 Eventually, the brain builds up a tolerance to it, and the person needs to gamble more to get the same stimulation.

 But when it comes to problem gambling, there is some good news.
 Research shows that most adults are able to gamble responsibly.
 What’s more, people who are educated about the warning signs of problem gambling are more likely to make good choices.
-You can become more educated about problem gambling by joining us on March 26 at one of our gambling awareness events.

 You can also learn more about problem gambling by watching our most recent BCTV episode: